sustainability-open/sustainability-open/README.md

             : base("SimpleDesigner", "SimpleDesigner", "Register a simple designer", new SimpleDesignerExample()) {
         }
 										        /// <summary>
         /// You will need to override this method to register the inputs for the designer.
         /// </summary>
 	/// <param name="pManager">Grasshopper's input parameter manager</param>
 	protected override void RegisterInputParams(Grasshopper.Kernel.GH_Component.GH_InputParamManager pManager)
 	{
-            // does nothing
+	    base.RegisterInputParams(pManager);
 	}

 	/// <summary>
 	/// You will need to override this method to register the outputs for the designer.
 	/// </summary>
 	/// <param name="pManager">Grasshopper's output parameter manager</param>
 	protected override void RegisterOutputParams(Grasshopper.Kernel.GH_Component.GH_OutputParamManager pManager)
 	{
 	    // Note that you will need to call the RegisterOutputParams method of the base class to register the default output parameters. base.RegisterOutputParams(pManager);
 	}

 	/// <summary>
 	/// You will need to override this method to solve the component.
 	/// </summary>
 	/// <param name="DA">Grasshopper's DataAccess interface</param>
 	protected override void SolveInstance(Grasshopper.Kernel.IGH_DataAccess DA)
 	{
 	    /// Note that you will need to call the SolveInstance method of the base class to process the default parameters and connect them to the framework. base.SolveInstance(DA);
 	}

 	/// <summary>
 	/// You will need to override this Guid with an unique identifier for each class.
 	/// </summary>
 	public override Guid ComponentGuid
 	{
 	    get { return new Guid("{303EAE03-EAFF-4379-ACFD-9ABAE9289E6D}"); }
 	}
     }
 }

 ```

 Requirements